 1. Teams enjoy added flexibility

 Employees are proven to be more productive when they work remotely.
-If your employees are working efficiently, this means less wasted time and resources for your business, saving you money.
+If your employees are working efficiently, this means better time management and fewer resources wasted for your business, saving you money.
 Having remote capabilities puts workers at ease, both physically and mentally, and many find it easier to focus away from other distractions.

 For some this means an entire day at home, working away from everyone in comfort and quiet.
 For others, this could mean hopping from coffee shop to library, to outdoor picnic table, for a variety of ambiance.